uzh-rpg/IROS2020-FPV-VIO-Competition/README.md

 ## Description

 The participants are required to run their VIO algorithms on sequences selected from the public [UZH-FPV Drone Racing Dataset](http://rpg.ifi.uzh.ch/uzh-fpv.html), which include images, IMU measurements, and event-based camera data recorded with a FPV drone racing quadrotor flown aggressively by an expert pilot.
 The goal is to estimate the quadrotor motion as accurately as possible, utilizing any desired sensor combinations.

+This is the second edition of the competition [first held at IROS 2019](https://github.com/uzh-rpg/IROS2019-FPV-VIO-Competition).
+To obtain the prize money of **2000 USD**, the winner of this competition will need to outperform the winner from the previous competition as follows (both need to be satisfied):

+* Average translation error below 6%
+* Average rotation error below 0.25 degrees per meter.

-The winner will be selected based on the accuracy of the estimated trajectories (details follow below) and will be awarded **1,000 USD** and will also be **invited to present his approach at the [IROS 2019 Workshop "Challenges in Vision-based Drone Navigation"](https://wp.nyu.edu/workshopiros2019mav/)** taking place on November 8, 2019 in Macau.
+Evaluation details are provided below.
+Results and report from the previous year can be found [on the dataset website](http://rpg.ifi.uzh.ch/uzh-fpv.html).
+The winner will also be **invited to present his approach at the relevant ICRA 2020 Workshop (TBA)**.

 ## Deadline

-The **deadline to submit the estimated trajectories and report is October 1, 2019.
-Follow [this link](https://form.jotformeu.com/91574387123360) to submit**.
+The **deadline to submit the estimated trajectories and report is April 26th, 2020.
+Submission link TBA**.

 ## Table of Contents: